Jakey-F/Jakey-F/README.md

 I occasionally do stuff.
 Privately, mostly.
+Usually in either JavaScript/NodeJS/TypeScript or Lua.

 Feel free to reach out if you'd like to, always up to talk, or hear your ideas.